bola-de-gude-12/docs/Continia Document Capture/Business functionality/Documents and templates/Notifying admins about open documents.md

 ---
-title: Notifying Admins About Open Documents
+title: Notifying admins about open documents in Document Capture
-date: 10-07-2024
+date: 15-10-2025
-description:
+description: How to configure email notifications for admins in Document Capture.
 id: DC-158
 lang: en
 ---

-# Notifying Admins About Open Documents
+# Notifying admins about open documents

 You can send emails to designated admins (such as accounts payable managers) to notify them that there are documents that need to be registered in Continia Document Capture.
-To send these notification emails – also known as status emails –, you must first [set up an admin as a category manager](#to-assign-category-managers) (one per document category), and then make sure that [the emails are sent either manually automatically](#to-send-status-emails).
+To send these notification emails – also known as status emails –, you must first [set up an admin as a category manager](#to-assign-category-managers) (one per document category) and then make sure that [the emails are sent either manually automatically](#to-send-status-emails).

 You can also [set up a number of customized reminder emails](#to-set-up-reminder-emails) at different levels of urgency, based on how long the individual documents have been in the document journal.
 For each level, you can enter a specific text that emphasizes the increasing importance of registering the documents.
 Reminder emails with your entered texts are then sent to the assigned admin at specified intervals until the documents have been registered.